Why Sleep Deprivation Makes Work Dangerous

 Can a Worker Function on No Sleep for a Day?

 The average person can survive without sleep for a day, but this does not mean they’ll be able to make any significant contributions at work.
 Even at 17 or 19 hours awake, a person could experience physical and mental impairment similar to a person with a .05% blood alcohol level.
-At 24 hours awake, this could be compared to having a blood alcohol level of .1%, which is above the legal limit to operate a motor vehicle.
+At 24 hours awake, this could be compared to having a blood alcohol level of .1%, which is well above the legal limit to operate a motor vehicle.
 It’s unclear how long a human being can survive without sleep, but the longest recorded time is just over 11 days.
 After just a few nights without sleep, a person can begin to hallucinate.

 Sleep Deprivation & Work Accidents: How They're Linked

 Now, let's consider the specific factors that link sleep deprivation and work accidents.
 This involves looking deeper into the different ways that sleep deprivation affects workers and their physical and mental abilities.
+Most of these complications impact productivity, reactivity, and other factors essential for everyday work.

 Lack of Communication